Suraj-Chavan1/Project-Atlas/README.md

   AI-powered test case generation and code documentation reducing manual efforts by 70 percent.

 - **Enable Multi-User Collaboration**
-  Supports scalable, concurrent usage with role-based access control and versioned document management where each team (sde/dev ops / analyst) can edit / version document based on client requirement on 1 dashboard.
+  Supports scalable, concurrent usage with role-based access control and versioned document management where each team (sde / dev ops / analyst) can edit / version document based on client requirement on 1 dashboard.

 # USPs